sandstorm/neos-kickstart/README.md

 ## Development

-As the script will change the git remote and remove some files development becomes hard ;) Run `./kickstart.sh --dev` to restore the old git remote and to not remove files you might want to commit.
+As the script can be used to change the git remote and remove files development becomes hard ;) Run `./kickstart.sh --dev` to not remove certain files e.g. `./kickstart.sh`.
+Run `./kickstart.sh --restore-git` after testing changes you made to `./kickstart.sh`